 GeneCards Summary for ORAI1 Gene

 ORAI1 (ORAI Calcium Release-Activated Calcium Modulator 1) is a Protein Coding gene.
-Diseases associated with ORAI1 include combined immunodeficiency due to orai1 deficiency and immunodeficiency 9.
-Among its related pathways are Immune System and Downstream signaling events of B Cell Receptor (BCR).
+Diseases associated with ORAI1 include immunodeficiency 9 and myopathy, tubular aggregate, 2.
+Among its related pathways are Platelet activation, signaling and aggregation and Immune System.
 GO annotations related to this gene include identical protein binding and store-operated calcium channel activity.
 An important paralog of this gene is ORAI2.

 UniProtKB/Swiss-Prot for ORAI1 Gene